demetreades/win10guide/README.md

 <br>

-To **debloat** Windows 10 the easiest way i found without running weird scripts, is by installing **CCleaner** and remove any unwanted system app i tend to keep on Groove music player.
+To **debloat** Windows 10 the easiest way i found without running weird scripts, is by installing **CCleaner** and remove any unwanted system app i tend to keep only Groove music player from the native apps.

 <br>